DIY // How to Remove Stains from Marble Surfaces using a Homemade Poultice

 Look at that clean marble!!!

-One thing to note is that this poultice can remove the sealer on your marble along with the stain, so you may need to reapply sealer to the area where your poultice sat.
-Your marble might also look wet for 24 hours or so.
+• This poultice can remove the sealer on your marble along with the stain, so you may need to reapply sealer to the area where your poultice sat

 That’s it!
 We’d love to hear if this DIY stain remover works for you!